survos-sites/stimulus-tutorial/README.md

-# Symfony UX: Stimulus.js
+# Symfony UX: Stimulus.js (Symfony 7)

 Well hi there!
 This repository holds the code and script for the [Symfony UX: Stimulus.js](https://symfonycasts.com/screencast/stimulus) course on SymfonyCasts.
+It has been updated with the following:

+* Update all libraries: Symfony 7, latest Bootstrap, etc.
+* Replace WebpackEncore with AssetMapper
+* Drop React (not compatible with AssetMapper)
+* @todo: drop jQuery

 ## Setup